tomcarman/sfdx-raven/README.md

   $ sfdx raven:utils:deploy:branch2org

 OPTIONS
-  -u, --targetusername    (required) sets a username or alias for the target org. overrides the default target org.
+  -u, --targetusername    sets a username or alias for the target org that you wish to deploy to. overrides the default target org.
-  -r, --repository        (required) A URL to the repo.
+  -r, --repository        URL of the repo.
 It can either be an HTTPs URL (eg. 'https://github.com/user/some-repo.git') and you
                           will be prompted to enter a username and password, or an SSH URL (eg. 'git@github.com:user/some-repo.git') which assumes you have SSH keys configured for this repo.
-  -b, --branch            (required) the branch you wish to deploy -h, --help              show CLI help
+  -b, --branch            the branch you wish to deploy -h, --help              show CLI help
   --json                  format output as json --loglevel              logging level for this command invocation

 EXAMPLE
   $ sfdx raven:utils:deploy:branch2org -r git@github.com:user/some-repo.git -b branchName -u orgName`
+  or
+  $ sfdx raven:utils:deploy:branch2org -r https://github.com/user/some-repo.git -b branchName -u orgName`

 OUTPUT